kvarak/dnd/docs/_Classes/fighter.md

     The necrotic damage increases to 4d6 when you reach 18th level in this class.

 - #### Grasping Arrow
     When this arrow strikes its target, conjuration magic creates grasping, poisonous brambles, which wrap around the target.
-The target takes an extra 2d6 poison damage, its speed is reduced by 10 feet, and it takes 2d6 slashing damage the first time on each turn it moves 1 foot or more.
+The target takes an extra 2d6 poison damage, its speed is reduced by 10 ft, and it takes 2d6 slashing damage the first time on each turn it moves 1 foot or more.
 The target or any creature that can reach it can use its action to remove the brambles with a successful Strength (Athletics) check against your Arcane Shot save DC.
 Otherwise, the brambles last for 1 minute or until you use this option again.

     The poison damage and slashing damage both increase to 4d6 when you reach 18th level in this class.

 - #### Piercing Arrow
     You use transmutation magic to give your arrow an ethereal quality.
 When you use this option, you don’t make an attack roll for the attack.
-Instead, the arrow shoots forward in a 30 feet line before disappearing.
+Instead, the arrow shoots forward in a 30 ft line before disappearing.
 The arrow passes harmlessly through objects, ignoring cover.
 Each creature in that line must make a Dexterity saving throw.
 On a failed save, a creature takes damage as if it were hit by the arrow, plus an extra 1d6 piercing damage.
 On a successful save, a target takes half as much damage.

     The piercing damage increases to 2d6 when you reach 18th level in this class.